Gigacore/react-weather-forecast/README.md

 * Use a proper loading spinner icon on page load
 * Better and more functional UI
 * Revisit the code to improve performance.
 Such as sorting, looping, searching etc.
+* Prevent fetching new data on every refresh by caching the data for a set duration of session.

 ### Tech Stack